italojsoliveira/italojsoliveira.github.io/_pages/teaching.md

 author_profile: true
 ---

+My recent teaching experience includes a *Requirements Engineering* Master's course (2024-2025) at the University of Twente and a lecture on Risk and Security Modeling in ArchiMate in the *Architecture of Information Systems* Master's course (2023).

-I have experience teaching Legal Hermeneutics, Critical Thinking, Legal Philosophy, introduction to formal logic, and Python programming for lawyers.
+I also have experience teaching Legal Hermeneutics, Critical Thinking, Legal Philosophy, introduction to formal logic, and Python programming for lawyers.
 See, for instance:

 - [Law, Logic and Symbolic Artificial Intelligence](https://sites.google.com/view/italojsoliveira/teaching/law-logic-and-symbolic-artificial-intelligence)